Why “When Something Happens” is Too Late: Choosing the Best Living Options for Senior Couples in Need of Additional Care

 Continuing Care Retirement Community (CCRC)

-The best solution for couples where one spouse is healthy and the other has a chronic illness is a Continuing Retirement Community.
+The best solution for couples where one spouse is healthy and the other has a chronic illness is a Continuing Retirement Community, also known as a CCRC.
 These all-inclusive, maintenance-free communities offer independent living with a variety of amenities, plus the built-in support of health care services as residents’ needs change including assisted living, memory care, and skilled nursing.
 The couple can also live together in the same apartment or home and receive the appropriate level of care.

 A Continuing Care Retirement Community also offers a range of activities, social events, and educational opportunities for all residents.
 These communities include an on-site health center staffed by physicians, nurses, and specialists, and sometimes maintain an affiliation with a nearby hospital or healthcare network, providing fast access to centers and treatment for specific illnesses such as cancer, heart disease, diabetes, Parkinson’s and more.